 EQUIPMENT & WHAT IS INCLUDED

 While on Trip, all meal, accommodation, transportation, and activity costs are covered by the tuition.
-Please note that Apogee works to reasonably accommodate food allergies and restrictions.
+Please note that Apogee works to reasonably accommodate food allergies and dietary restrictions.
 Due to the remote nature of many of our programs and the limited nature of outdoor cooking equipment, we may not be able to accommodate a vegan, Celiac, or Kosher diet on all programs.
 Please contact our office with questions about diet accommodations on specific Trips.

 Apogee will supply all “group gear” such as tents, group cooking supplies, and first aid kits.
 Students must arrive with personal gear in accordance with the packing lists that Apogee provides in advance of the Trip.
 Required personal gear will vary by trip, but may include items such as bicycles (see below regarding bicycle rentals), backpacks, sleeping bags, and hiking boots.

 Additionally, Trip tuition covers the cost of unpacking and assembling bicycles that have been boxed and transported or shipped to trip-start locations for Pacific Coast, America Coast to Coast, and Europe Coast to Coast.
 Airfare and costs associated with boxing and transporting or shipping a bicycle to trip-start locations and from trip-end locations for Pacific Coast, America Coast to Coast, and Europe Coast to Coast are NOT included with trip tuition.